la2050/challenge/_2021/create/project-equity-a-program-of-multiplier.md

   3. By building a pipeline of firms considering EO, creating future business ownership opportunities for 600 additional LMI and of color workers in additional firm(s) that may transition after the grant ends.
-Approximately how many people will be directly impacted by this proposal?: '370' Approximately how many people will be indirectly impacted by this proposal?: '4600' Please describe the broader impact of your proposal.: >- PE's advancement of EO can:
+Approximately how many people will be directly impacted by this project, program, or initiative?: '370' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '4600' Describe how Los Angeles County will be different if your work is successful.: >- PE's advancement of EO can: